 Voted #1 by USA Today for “Best Summer Weekend Escape,” the Saugatuck-Douglas area, is filled with contemporary galleries, bed and breakfasts and top beaches.
 Saugatuck’s Oval Beach was named “One of the 25 Best Shorelines in the World” by Conde Naste’s Traveler Magazine

 Known for its spring tulip festival, no passport is required to sample Dutch heritage in Holland.
 At DeKlomp Wooden Shoe & Delft Factory, you can talk with the artists as they craft the only authentic blue and white delftware made in the U.S. or watch wooden shoe carving on machines that were imported from the Netherlands.
 Take a guided tour of Windmill Island Gardens and watch the DeZwaan Windmill blades pinwheel through a bright summer sky.
 Take a photo of the kids sliding down the giant wooden shoe in Nelis’ Dutch Village.
-End the day watching a spectacular sunset from Holland’s Big Red Lighthouse.
+End the day watching a spectacular sunset from the Holland State Park.